Safety Management Systems (SMS)

 EASA Issues Opinion No 02/2026 Proposing Updated FTL Rules for AEMS, Air Taxi and Single-Pilot CAT Operations

-EASA has proposed harmonized EU flight time and rest rules for emergency medical services, air taxis, and single-pilot operations, targeting a September 2028 application.
-Operators must prepare for a transition from fragmented national rules to a unified EU fatigue management framework, requiring updates to scheduling and safety systems.
+EASA has proposed harmonized EU flight time and rest rules for air taxis, emergency medical services, and single-pilot operations, targeting a September 2028 start.
+Operators must transition from fragmented national regulations to a unified fatigue management framework, requiring comprehensive updates to scheduling and safety systems.

 easa.europa.euEuropean UnionEuropean Union